Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 * The number of banks has grown.
 In the current version there is one extra bank for partition management code, and two extra banks for the built-in partitioning tool.

 * The disk driver ("device driver" in Nextor terminology) code is no longer embedded at the end of the kernel banks 0 and 3.
 Instead, now the driver has a whole bank for itself, which is located immediately after the last bank of the kernel common code.
-If necessary, the driver can spawn across more than one bank.
+If necessary, the driver can span across more than one bank.

 * The device driver structure is completely new.
 It of course contains routines to access storage devices, but it also contains extensibility points so that it is easy to add BASIC extended commands ("CALL" commands), extended BIOS commands, and a timer interrupt service routine.

 * The page 0 code has been modified to contain extra utility routines.
 These routines can be used by the driver code.

-* A new information byte is added at address 4FFEh of all banks, which contains the size of the kernel common code in 16K banks (alternatively, this value can be seen as the bank number of the driver).
+* A new information byte is added at address 40FEh of all banks, which contains the size of the kernel common code in 16K banks (alternatively, this value can be seen as the bank number of the driver).

 * The MSX-DOS 1 kernel at bank 3 has been modified (by adding the page 0 code and the bank Id, amongst other things) so that it can perform calls to the device driver.

 * There is a 1K unused space at banks 0 and 3 (visible at addresses 7BD0h to 7FCFh).
 This space does not contain any kernel code and can be used to put any code or data that is required by the driver to be here.
 See _[4.7.1.
 The free space at kernel main bank](#471-the-free-space-at-kernel-main-bank)_ for more details.

 * There are five entry points at kernel banks 0 and 3 (starting at addresses 7850h) that will be redirected to another five entry points in the driver bank.
 This way, the driver can provide code that will be accessible via direct inter-slot call to the kernel slot.
-See _[4.4.7.
-DRV_DIRECT0/1/2/3/4 (4142h, 4145h, 4148h, 414Bh, 414Eh)](#447-drv_direct01234-4142h-4145h-4148h-414bh-414eh)_ for more details.
+See _[4.4.11.
+DIRECT_0...4 (4134h...4140h)](#4411-direct_04-4134h4140h)_ for more details.

 Figure 3 shows a diagram with the structure of a Nextor kernel.